-Existing cross-domain \ac{tl} approaches are generative or discriminative.
-Generative approaches translate images from source to target domain on a pixel-level using a generative network \cite{zhu2017unpaired}).
-In restricted settings, they have shown promising results, e.g., object detection for day-/night-time shifts in road scenes \cite{huang2018auggan} or MRI to CT translation \cite{hammami2020cycle}.
+\paragraph{Cross-domain transfer learning.} Existing cross-domain \ac{tl} approaches are generative or discriminative.
+Generative approaches translate images from source to target domain on a pixel-level using a generative network \cite{zhu2017unpaired}.
+In restricted settings, they have shown promising results, e.g., object detection for day-/nighttime shifts in road scenes \cite{huang2018auggan} or MRI to CT translation \cite{hammami2020cycle}.
 However, generative approaches require additional training of the translation network, which is computationally expensive and suffers from training instability \cite{lucic2018gans}.
 Discriminative approaches train a single model to learn a general representation that is transferable between domains \cite{wang2018deep}.
-Some utilize a domain adversarial network that distinguishes whether a sample is from source or target domain based on its feature representation.
+Some utilize a domain adversarial network that distinguishes whether a sample is from the source or target domain based on its feature representation.
 Combined with a \ac{grl} \cite{ganin2015unsupervised}, this approach has proven effective in classification \cite{ganin2015unsupervised}, segmentation \cite{wang2020classes}, and object detection \cite{chen2018domain}.
-Chen et al. \cite{chen2018domain} introduced a \ac{da} framework for object detection using the \ac{grl} concept with two domain classifiers at image and instance level.
+Chen et al. \cite{chen2018domain} introduced a \ac{da} framework for object detection using the \ac{grl} concept with two domain classifiers at the image and instance levels.
 Both are based on $\mathcal{H}$-divergence theory \cite{ben2010theory}.
-To reduce the bias towards the source domain, a consistency regularization penalizes the $L_2$-distance between the domain classifiers \cite{chen2018domain}.\\ Still, to this day, all existing approaches are limited to a relatively small domain shift (e.g., from day to night scenes or synthetic to real images) instead of a \textit{fundamental} domain shift, such as from satellite images to medical scans.
-Also, none of the existing approaches have been applied to the image-to-graph extraction problem studied in this work.
+To reduce the bias towards the source domain, a consistency regularization penalizes the $L_2$-distance between the domain classifiers \cite{chen2018domain}.
+To this day, all existing approaches are limited to a relatively small domain shift (e.g., from day to night scenes or synthetic to real images) instead of a \textit{fundamental} domain shift, such as from satellite images to medical scans.
+Also, none of the existing approaches have been applied to the image-to-graph transformation problem.